Assistant Director of Corporate

 4. Update and maintain the university's grants website to promote grant opportunities and grants success.

-1. Retain accurate and timely constituent information in the Millennium database, and establish a system of record keeping for public agency grants in partnership with University Relations Information Services.
+1. Retain accurate and timely constituent information in the Millennium database.

 2. Maintain internal systems to track grants activities, and report monthly to the director on all grant procurement activities.